MGSAschool/ArtyU/README.md

 **Arty-U** is a dynamic web-based art gallery application built with **PHP** and **MySQL**.
 It features a public-facing gallery for users to explore and interact with artworks, and a secure admin panel for content management.

+do not open the ArtyU File in the repository, it contains nothing

 ---

 ## 📖 Table of Contents